ZenFlux/zenflux/packages/zenflux-cli/README.md

 ## 📍 Overview

-The repository contains a CLI tool called `@z-cli` that offers functionalities related to building, publishing, and watching **monorepo** workspaces.
+The repository contains a CLI tool called `@z-cli` that offers functionalities related to building, publishing, watching **monorepo** workspaces, and generating projects from templates.

 It utilizes technologies like `Babel`, `Rollup`, `TypeScript`, `SWC` and `Verdaccio`.